- Overseas territory of the UK also claimed

 Scotia arc that stretches from the southern tip of South

 America eastwards through the Falklands and on to South Georgia,

 before arcing south and westwards to the South Sandwich,

 South Orkney and South Shetland islands to join with

-islands are roughly equal in size and make up almost
+islands in the Falklands group, they are roughly equal in size and make up almost

 the total land mass of the islands, others in the group

 are numerous but very small.